What type of diving do you want to do?

 Booking on dives

-Once the year’s dives are opened for sign up.
-A dive sheet for every weekend is set up online in a spreadsheet called ‘NSDC Dive Plan’.
-All you need to do to signup is to complete the details on the sheet.
+Once the year’s dives are opened, a dive sheet for every weekend is set up online in a spreadsheet called ‘NSDC Dive Booking Sheet’.
+All members need to do to signup is to complete the details on the sheet.
 Members can access this sign up sheet from the link in the sidebar.

 We try to keep the rules to a minimum: